mgilangjanuar/buntal/README.md

 It runs `benchmark/test.sh` script, which is a simple bash script to simulate multiple requests to various services and measure their performance.

 Note.
-The result may vary depending on your machine.
+The result may vary depending on your machine and the version of each service.

 ```
 ╔════════════════════════════════════════════════════════════════════════════╗